yias/socketStream/README.md

 $ make
 ```

-(for building all the examples inside the "source", run the command make all)
+(for building all the examples inside the "examples", run the command make all)

 Either by building from VSCode or the Makefile, two executables will be generated inside the folder "build".
 The "serverExample" runs a socketStream server that waits for clients to connect and receives their packets.
 The "sendWithTime" runs a socksetStream client which sends packets to the server for a specific duration with a frequency of approximatelly 100Hz.